ferxucete/blind-control/README.md

 System to control a blind using a Raspberry Pi.
 The system  has 3 different modes to control the blind:

+- Photo sensitive control

 - Time control

-- User control with internet
+- User control

+# Hardware

-- Light sensor control
+- Photo sensitive control mode:

+Photosensitive transistor and Capacitor

+- Time control:

+Real time clock